harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/step-failure-strategy-settings.md

 | **Rollback Step Group** | N/A | The step group rolls back to the state prior to step group execution.
 How the step group rolls back depends on the type of build or deployment it was preforming. | N/A |
 |**Mark As Failure**|Harness marks the step as **Failed**.|Harness marks the step group as **Failed**.|Harness marks the stage as **Failed**.|

-### Review: Failure strategy takes precedence over conditional execution
+## Failure strategy takes precedence over conditional execution

 Harness pipeline stages and steps both include **Conditional Execution** and **Failure Strategy** settings.